bobbimanners/Applecorn/README.md

 - Apple //c and //c+
 - Apple IIgs

-Note, for the Apple IIgs, with the latest code (as of September 26, 2021), you must NOT enable the "Alternate Text Mode" CDA!
+Note, for the Apple IIgs, you should NOT enable the "Alternate Text Mode" CDA!

 ## How to Run the Software

 Boot the diskette `applecorn.po` which is an 800KB bootable ProDOS diskette.
 Applecorn is a .SYSTEM program and should start automatically when this disk is booted.

 You can optionally boot your system from other ProDOS media, and then simply select to start `APLCORN.SYSTEM` from your favorite ProDOS selector, such as Bitsy-Bye.
 I use version 2.4.2 of ProDOS for my testing, but the software